ad-si/adriansieber-com/README.md

 ## Development

+1. Make sure the gems of the latest ruby version are in your path (e.g. `/usr/local/lib/ruby/gems/2.6.0/bin`)
+1. `gem install bundler jekyll`
+1. `bundle install`
+1. `make`

-Check out all available tasks in the [makefile].
+Check out all available tasks in the [makefile] for more options.

 ## Deployment of Gitea